-Morrison Dam Conservation Area (MDCA) is located 2 km east of Exeter, near 71108 Morrison Line, RR 3 Exeter, Ontario.
+Morrison Dam Conservation Area is located 2 km east of Exeter, on Morrison Line, south of Highway 83.

-Driving Directions: From Exeter, take County Road #83 east for two (2) kilometres, turn right (south) at Morrison Line.
+From the north end of Exeter, take County Road #83 east for two (2) kilometres, turn right (south) at Morrison Line.
 The entranceway is 500 metres ahead.

 Morrison Reservoir (Morrison Lake) is one of the area's only inland lakes.